 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the College will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the College, or are held by either the counterparty or the counterparty's trust department or agent but not in the College's name.
-The Foundation's investments for the years ended June 30, 2021 and 2020, were \$6,586,862 and \$5,506,612, respectively, in certificates of deposit, mutual funds, bonds and notes, and equities at various financial institutions.
+The Foundation's investments for the year ended June 30, 2022 was \$6,035,960 in certificates of deposit, mutual funds, bonds and notes, and equities at various financial institutions.